theta360developers/plugin-guide/docs/fisheye.md

 - Image stitching control
 - Permission setting to access storage and camera
 - Post-production workflow
-- Using third-party libraries
+- Conversion of dual-fisheye to equirectangular

 ## Quick Start with pre-compiled apk